stormkit-io/www-stormkit-io/content/blog/hosting-hundreds-of-websites.md

 ## Cost Breakdown

-One of the most impressive aspects of this setup is its cost efficiency.
 Here’s how the numbers stack up:

 - **Alibaba Cloud Resources:** 4 servers, 1 database, 1 Redis instance, 1 NLB and around 300GB file storage cost approximately **$1000/month** with subscriptions.
 - **Deployments:** GitHub Actions is included in the client’s paid tier, so there’s no additional cost for CI/CD.
 - **Stormkit Services:** $500/month for infrastructure setup, service updates, monitoring, feature development, enterprise features and direct Slack support.

 **Total Monthly Cost:** Around **$1500**.
-**Cost Per Website:** Roughly **$5 per site**—a fraction of traditional hosting costs.
+**Cost Per Website:** Roughly **$5 per site**.

+It's important to note that these prices are mostly cloud provider dependent and can be further optimized by selecting alternative providers, leveraging reserved instances, or using spot instances where applicable.

 ## Reliability and Downtime